 What is Hyperpigmentation?

-Hyperpigmentation is characterised by the darkening of an area of the skin, whereas hyperpigmentation is when the skin becomes lighter.
+Hyperpigmentation is characterised by the darkening of an area of the skin due to excess melanin production, whereas a lack of melanin in the skin can lead to conditions that cause the skin to become lighter.

-Hyperpigmentation is relatively common and tends to affect older people, although can affect younger people too.
+This skin pigmentation disorder is relatively common and tends to affect older people, although can affect people of all ages.

 Hyperpigmentation is entirely harmless, but can be a nuisance for those who suffer from it as can seriously affect self-confidence.